Rei-SwitchBot/faq/en-us/Keypad.md

 6. If the above steps do not improve the situation, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
 When contacting us, please provide with the following information:

 A video of two devices within a meter of each other but unable to lock and unlock the Lock using Keypad

+---
+### Troubleshooting When Entering a Password to Unlock the Door, SwitchBot Keypad Will Automatically Stop Accepting Input Before All Numbers Are Entered.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Remove the batteries and reinsert them.
+2. To determine whether your Keypad needs to be replaeced, could you please provide us with a video demonstrating the issue?
+3. Also, to expedite shipment, please provide us with the necessary details so we can assist you as soon as possible.
+- Purchase channel
+- Order ID
+- Recipient Full Name
+- Phone Number
+- Country
+- Street Address
+- City
+- State/Province
+- ZIP/Postal Code
+- A screenshot of your order

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.